-The passwords are not stored, or saved in any manner.
+The passwords are not stored, or saved in any way.
 They only exist in your browser.
 The source code for this page is available for download at the bottom of the page.

 What makes a strong password

-To an attacker, a strong password should appear to be a random string of characters.
+To an attacker, a strong password should seem to be a random string of characters.
 The following criteria can help your passwords do so:

 - Make it lengthy.
 Each character that you add to your password increases the protection that it provides many times over.
 Your passwords should be 8 or more characters in length; 14 characters or longer is ideal.

-- Many systems also support use of the space bar in passwords, so you can create a phrase made of many words (a “pass phrase”).
+- Many systems also support use of a space in passwords, so you can create a phrase made of many words (a “pass phrase”).
 A pass phrase is often easier to remember than a simple password, as well as longer and harder to guess.

 - Combine letters, numbers, and symbols.
 The greater variety of characters that you have in your password, the harder it is to guess.
 Other important specifics include: